hskhalaf/arxiv-curator/README.md

 # Your Personal ArXiv Curator

 Curates recent ArXiv papers based on your preferences!
-This repo has been instantiated to search for papers about AI alignment, but you can edit the prompt template in simple_curator.js.
+Tell the agent what you are looking for by editing `profile.txt` and `config.json`.

 ## Setup